← Back to Skills / Marketplace / terminal

 02

-Monospace is not a constraint — it's the grid
+Monospace is the grid

 03